 Located in a secluded area of the Northwest, Timber Manor has grown silent over the years.
-Her halls sit empty and a thin layer of dust adorns the sheet-covered furniture.
+Her halls sit empty and a thin layer of dust adorns the sheet-covered Ivy and Wilde furniture.
 When Daniel arrives to begin repairs, strange things happen.
 Nightmares haunt his dreams.
 Memories not his own disturb his waking hours.
 Alive with the tragedies of the past, Timber Manor threatens to tear Daniel apart.

 Sheriff Hale Davis grew up working on the manor grounds.
 Seeing Daniel struggle, he vows protect the young man who captured his heart, and help him solve the mystery behind the haunting and confront the past—not only to save Daniel’s life, but to save his family, whose very souls hang in the balance.

 (Click on the image to the left, or go to http://www.dreamspinnerpress.com/store/product_info.php?products_id=3509 to get the novel!)